niravcodes/niravcodes.github.io/pages/on-the-nepali-language-and-unicode.md

 The advantage of separating language into blocks, is that each block can get it's own kind of treatment from the software.
 We know that all scripts behave differently.
 In Devanagari, some characters go above the previous character, some under.
 Some change the character itself.
 In Tibetan, diacritics stack up vertically.
 A single Urdu character, when it appears, can change how the entire word looks.
 Not to mention that scripts have different directions of reading.
 Chinese and Japanese are written from top to bottom, right to left.
 Urdu is written from right to left, top to bottom.
 All these quirks can be handled by software based on what block the characters come from.

 Now, if you look at the table above, you will notice a lot of characters missing.
 Where is, for example, क्ष?
-Or ग्ञ?
+Or द्व?
+Or all the half forms like क्‍, ग्‍?

 ![](https://nirav.com.np/assets/img/2019-06-16-174910_1366x768_scrot.png)